Cubs Orphaned by poachers learning to play fight

 If you feel that you would like to make a difference for these precious wild tigers: £10/US$13 will provide 3 hot meals each for 2 patrollers whilst they are on duty, whilst £38/US$50 will help to provide transport and fuel to get a team of 6 Anti-Poaching Patrollers to their patrolling area for the day/night.
 All donations, however large or small, will help to keep these brave men and women protecting wild tigers from perishing at the hands of humans.

 We still need £2527 (US$3350) to fund our Anti-Poaching Patrols for the rest of 2018.
 Each month of the year we need to raise £720/$980 (or £8640/$11400 total) to make keeping wild tigers safe possible.
 Please visit: https://goto.gg/28767 to help.
 Your donations help us to feed & pay the patrollers, they also help to provide a safe haven for our patrollers, transport, fuel, and any vital equipment which needs replacing.
 Transport and fuel are vital tools for our patrollers who need to cover 1598 square kilometres (993 square miles) of precious tiger habitat.

-I would like to thank you on behalf of the wild tigers, which we are keeping safe; on behalf of the patrollers we are keeping in work (and their families who will also have food on the table); and on behalf of the wider tiger community in Bandhavgarh, which benefits from providing food and equipment for our patrols and from the safety/education advice given by Deepak, Prahlad and our patrolling team.
+I would like to thank you on behalf of the wild tigers, which we are keeping safe; on behalf of the patrollers we are keeping in work (and their families who have food on the table).
+I would also like to thank you on behalf of the wider tiger community in Bandhavgarh, which benefits from providing food/uniforms/equipment for our patrols and from the safety/education advice given by Deepak, Prahlad and our patrolling team.